-- 1. Minimum Lot Frontage Required.
-Every lot must have at least the minimum frontage set forth in Table 2 for the district in which the lot is located on a street, as defined in Section 2 of the Zoning Bylaw. - 2.
-Measurement of Lot Frontage.
+1. Minimum Lot Frontage Required.
+Every lot must have at least the minimum frontage set forth in TABLE 2 for the district in which the lot is located on a street, as defined in Section 2 of the Zoning Bylaw.

+2. Measurement of Lot Frontage.

+- a.
 Frontage is measured in a continuous line along the sideline of the street right-of-way between the points of intersection of the side lot lines with the street right-of-way line.
-The measurement of lot frontage excludes jogs in the street width, backup strips and other irregularities in the street line. - 3.
-Access.
+The measurement of lot frontage excludes jogs in the street width, backup strips and other irregularities in the street line. - b.
+For a Corner Lot or End Lot, the measurement of multiple front lot lines may be used, however the entire minimum length of frontage shall be continuous without any breaks. - c.
+For Through Lots, only one front lot line may be used to meet the minimum frontage length requirement.

+3. Access.
 An owner shall provide a means of access for vehicles from the frontage to a principal building for emergency services, for deliveries, and for off-street parking.